yaustar/BCoTankGame/TaskList.md

 - [x] Increase number of tanks to spawn for each level by X amount
 - [x] Have end condition that if the base is destroyed, the game ends too
 - [ ] Add an extra weapon type that allows the player tank to drop land mines
-	- [ ] Connect extra button to this
+	- [x] Connect extra button to this
-	- [ ] Have mine arm when player has left the square (bomberman style)
+	- [x] Have mine arm when player has left the square (bomberman style)
-	- [ ] Enforce a limit / reload
+	- [x] Enforce a limit / reload
-	- [ ] Explode when any tank collides with it
+	- [x] Explode when any tank collides with it
+	- [ ] Create UI for bomb
 - [x] When player dies, have it respawn positions
     - [x] Check that it area is free before spawning, or cheat by destroying whatever is at spawn position
     - [x] Player respawns when it dies